SparkPost/support-docs/articles/reporting/metrics-definitions.md

 **Click-Through Rate (approximated)**

 Percentage of “accepted” messages that have at least one click.
+Calculated by _approximate number of unique links clicked / number of messages delivered._

 **Delayed**